-You also understand that, if the API is not to your liking, you should report a bug to explain your use case upstream.
+You also understand that if the API is not to you liking you should report a bug to explain your use case upstream and improve the API and will loose credibility if you complain after the API is make stable.

-We'll be happy to get your feedback, feature requests, and improvements on any of the unstable APIs!
+We'll be happy to get your feedback, feature request and improvement on any of the unstable APIs!

 '''

-IPython.core.completer.has_open_quotes (s)
+{\tt IPython.core.completer.has\open\quotes}\ (s)

 '''